- Is there a minimum age limit?

 9. Can I work part time?

-Whilst part time applications are accepted, the 5 week training course needs to be undertaken on a full time basis.
-The course runs Monday to Friday 08.45am to 17:00pm.
+Whilst part time applications are accepted, the 5-week training course needs to be undertaken on a full time basis.
+The course runs Monday to Friday, and a full day must be worked each day.

 Upon completion of the course you will be assigned to a place of work on a normal shift pattern.